liezliez/MusicPlayer_TubesPBO/README.md

 # MusicPlayer_TubesPBO
-Music Player dengan library orang India
+Music Player with JOBMEMP3 player library in java languange

-Bahasa pemrograman : C
+IDE : Netbeans

-Editor : Netbeans
+I finish this program to fulfill a "Tugas Besar" task in the PBO course in my University